 Description: Articles about gadgets for people who are blind.

-d assistive technology services to enhance the independence of people with disabilities, enabling equal participation in all of life’s activities…’ info, low-interest loans, AT swap, more
+Description: “Mission is to promote the use of assistive technology and assistive technology services to enhance the independence of people with disabilities, enabling equal participation in all of life’s activities.’
+Includes basic info, funding options, AT swap and more.

 Assistive Technology Exchange

 Description: Its goal ‘… is to put AT equipment that is not currently being used into the hands of someone who can benefit from it …’

 Recording for People Who Are Blind or Have Dyslexia

 Description: ‘Recording for the Blind & Dyslexic (RFB&D), a nonprofit organization, is the nation’s educational library serving people who cannot effectively read standard print because of a visual impairment, learning disability or other physical disability.
 It provides recorded books at all educational levels in a broad range of subjects.
 Its mission is to create opportunities for individual success by providing, and promoting the effective use of, accessible educational materials.
 Its vision is for all people to have equal access to the printed word.”